Marvin Gay Sr.: Personal life

-Marriage, family life and relationship with Marvin Gaye
+Marriage, family life, and relationship with Marvin Gaye

 In most accounts, Gay was described as a strict and sometimes overbearing father to his four children.
 According to his children, Gay would make them observe an extended Sabbath, which was every Saturday.
 Gay was against the Christian tradition of attending church on Sunday, accusing Christians of violating God's commandment to keep the "Lord's Day", which he contended was Saturday.

-According to Gay's sister, Jeanne, he was someone who never "spared the rod, he was very, very strict" in reference to the saying "spare the rod, spoil the child".
+According to Gay's daughter Jeanne, he was someone who never "spared the rod, he was very, very strict", in reference to the saying "spare the rod, spoil the child".
 Gay also would question his children on Biblical passages, administering beatings if they answered wrong.
 All four of Gay's children had problems with bed wetting, which led to more beatings.

-Gay administered most of his harshest punishments on Marvin Jr. According to Marvin's sister, Jeanne, from the age of seven well into his teenage years, Marvin's life consisted of "brutal whippings" since Gay Sr. would strike him for any shortcoming, including putting his hairbrush in the wrong place or coming home from school a minute late.
-Marvin would state later, "living with Father was like living with a king, an all-cruel, changeable, cruel and all-powerful king".
-He further stated to David Ritz, "if it wasn't for Mother, who was always there to console me and praise me for my singing, I think I would have been one of those child suicides you read about in the papers."
-Alberta Gay later stated that her husband hated Marvin, as she told David Ritz in 1979:
+Gay administered most of his harshest punishments on Marvin Jr. According to Marvin's sister, Jeanne, from the age of seven well into his teenage years, Marvin's life consisted of "brutal whippings", since Gay would strike him for any shortcoming, including putting his hairbrush in the wrong place or coming home from school a minute late.
+Marvin later stated, "It wasn't simply that my father beat me, though that was bad enough.
+By the time I was twelve, there wasn't an inch on my body that hadn't been bruised and beaten by him."
+He also said that "living with Father was like living with a king, an all-cruel, changeable, cruel and all-powerful king".
+Gaye further stated to David Ritz, "if it wasn't for Mother, who was always there to console me and praise me for my singing, I think I would have been one of those child suicides you read about in the papers."

+Alberta Gay later stated that her husband hated Marvin Jr., as she told David Ritz in 1979:

-Conversely, Gay said this about Marvin Jr.:
+Conversely, Gay said this about Marvin: